vonschappler/SLCB-Scripts/README.md

 In this repository, it's possible to find all the Python Scripts I have made for **Streamlabs Chatbot**.

-Some of those scripts were made by request, others created (initally) for personal use.
+Some of those scripts were made by request while others were created (initally) for personal use.
+I decided to share those scripts to show off my work.

+Note that commisioned/paid scripts are not listed here, so if you have interest in a particular script, feel free to [contact me](mailto:vonschappler_dev@outlook.com)!
+Be asured that your script will not be added to this repository!

 Feel free to make use of those if you want.